 Tucked behind the Amenano Fountain in Piazza del Duomo, a lava stone staircase leads you straight into the heart of the Catania fish market (La Pescheria), where the smells, sounds, and salty banter will snap you right back into reality.
 Taking one step into the fish market is one of the most visceral things to see in Catania.
 It’s loud, messy, and completely captivating—more like a living, breathing stage play than a market.
 Swordfish heads stare back at you, prawns glisten in the sunlight, and fishmongers shout prices over the clatter of knives and laughter.

-This place delivers if you’re into photography, food, or just people-watching.
+This place delivers if you’re into photography, street food, or just people-watching.
 Show up early—before 11 a.m.—to catch the action, and if you’re brave, grab lunch at one of the nearby seafood joints that cook up whatever’s freshest.
 It’s raw, real Sicily—served with grit and charm.

-Roman Amphitheatre of Catania [Anfiteatro Romano di Catania]
+8. Roman Amphitheatre of Catania [Anfiteatro Romano di Catania]

 P.zza Stesicoro, 95124 Catania CT, Italy